kmpoltorak/merakiapi-devices-to-csv/README.md

 ```

 # Known errors:
 * "Organizations, getOrganizations - 404 Not Found, please wait a minute if the key or org was just newly created." - verify if the API key is fine.
 The API key works approximately 5 minutes after its creation.
-It can be also bad user API key.
+It can be also old user API key.

 # Meraki API knowledge base
 https://dashboard.meraki.com/api_docs/v0 (there is also v1 version https://dashboard.meraki.com/api_docs/v1)